exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 #### CSR2 Overview

  This custom theory was released at the same time as Euler's Formula.
 CSR2 is based on approximations of square root 2 using recurrent formulae.
 As the approximations improve, the qdot and rhodot improve, increasing tau.
-An explanation of each section of the equations are shown below:</p>
+An explanation of each section of the equations are shown below:

 #### CSR2 Equation Description